Standards

 Further Evaluation

-Examination and analysis by a qualified professional, tradesman or service technician beyond that provided by the home inspection.
+Examination and analysis by a qualified professional, trades-person or service technician beyond that provided by the home inspection.

 Household Appliances